Emulator Issues #267

 ATI Radeon HD2600 XT 256MB of VRAM

-#5 Updated by knuckles500 about 9 years ago
+#5 Updated by knuckles500 over 9 years ago

 Sorry for the bump, but even though it's fixed for the OpenGL plugin - it isn't for